jlumpe/python-emacs/docs/elisp.rst

 Using Elisp forms
 -----------------

+.. py:currentmodule:: emacs.emacs

-Elisp forms can be passed to :meth:`Elisp.eval` and :meth:`Elisp.getresult` for execution.
+Elisp forms can be passed to :meth:`Emacs.eval` and :meth:`Emacs.getresult` for execution.
 You can also convert them to strings to produce (hopefully) syntactically-correct Elisp code.